julianogm/julianogm/README.md

 <br>

 <!-- quote_marker -->
-Wednesday, October 09, 2024.
+Thursday, October 10, 2024.
 Quote of the day:

-> "Poetry is the synthesis of hyacinths and biscuits." - Carl Sandburg
+> "There is no failure except in no longer trying." - Elbert Hubbard